2 The Role of Faculty and Staff

 - Faculty members having signed a legal agreement to serve one full academic year after completion of the leave shall be required to reimburse the university in the amount they receive as salary and fringe benefits if they should fail to fulfill the year of service after the leave.
 Permanent disability attested to by a medical doctor would constitute reason for exemption, or an equivalent condition as judged by the VPAA.

 - A member of the faculty on faculty development leave retains the right of participating in the programs and receiving the benefits made available to faculty members by or through the System or the State of Texas.
-Members approved for faculty development leave should contact Human Resources prior to starting faculty development leave to verify benefit eligibility.
+Members approved for faculty development leave should contact Employee Services prior to starting faculty development leave to verify benefit eligibility.

 Note: Texas Insurance Code 1601.201 prohibits public universities from contributing more than 50% of the cost of basic health coverage for the employee and more than 25 percent of the cost of dependent coverage when a faculty member elects to take faculty development leave for one academic year at one-half of his or her salary.